MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Special_Characters.md

 ## NULL (`0)

-Windows PowerShell recognizes a null special character (`0) and represents it with a character code of 0.
+PowerShell recognizes a null special character (`0) and represents it with a character code of 0.
 It appears as an empty space in the Windows PowerShell output.
-This allows you to use Windows PowerShell to read and process text files that use null characters, such as string termination or record termination indicators.
+This allows you to use PowerShell to read and process text files that use null characters, such as string termination or record termination indicators.
 The null special character is not equivalent to the $null variable, which stores a value of NULL.